woodcrafty/reck/docs/tutorial.rst

     >>> p
     Point3D(x=10, y=11, z=22)

-Note, *wrecord* slice behaviour is different to that of lists.
+Note, record slice behaviour is different to that of lists.
 If the iterable being assigned to the slice is longer than the slice, the surplus iterable items are ignored (with a list the surplus items are inserted into the list)::